Jersey Water Works approaches its agenda through collaboration and communication among its members and outside partners.

 Our committees plan, implement and manage the strategy efforts of the collaborative through their annual work plans.
 In Dec.
 2016, the collaborative proposed an aspirational measurement system to track the progress it’s making towards accomplishing the shared goals.
 In Dec.
 2017, launching the organization into its second phase of work, the collaborative released a new report, Our Water Transformed, identifying three consensus-based solutions to upgrade and transform the state’s water infrastructure.

-Stay tuned for the 2018 Work Plan, to be executed by the collaborative’s committees.
+The Jersey Water Works 2018 Work Plan is executed by the collaborative’s committees.
 The projects will advance best practices, better stakeholder engagement, and affordability for all ratepayers, among other goals.